Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

-The aim of this section is to characterize the $\Lring$-theory generated by the class of perfectoid fields of residue characteristic $p$.
-Note that a non-algebraically closed field $K$ can at most admit one valuation such that $(K,v)$ is perfectoid, so being perfectoid of residue characteristic $p>0$ makes sense as a property of a (pure) field $K$.
-We first prove the following characterization, which is implicit in \cite{JK25}: \begin{prop} Let $L$ be any field. \begin{enumerate} \item If $L$ admits a nontrivial tame valuation with divisible value group and residue characteristic $p>0$, then $L$ is $\Lring$-elementarily equivalent to a perfectoid field of residue characteristic $p>0$. \item Conversely, any perfectoid field $L$ of residue characteristic $p>0$ is $\Lring$-elementarily equivalent to a field admitting a nontrivial tame valuation with divisible value group and residue characteristic $p>0$. \end{enumerate} \end{prop} \begin{pen} \begin{enumerate} \item Assume that $L$ admits a nontrivial tame henselian valuation $v$ with divisible value group and residue characteristic $p>0$.
-By Lemma \ref{lem-rk1}, there is some $(M,w)\equiv (K,v)$ such that $wM \leq \mathbb{R}$.
-Since completions are immediate extensions and the completion of a rank-$1$ tame field is again tame, by \cite{Kuh16}), we obtain $(M',w')\coloneqq \widehat{(M,w)}\succeq (M,w) \equiv (K,v)$.
-Since $(M',w')$ is perfectoid (note that $\Oo_{w'}/(p)$ is semiperfect by \cite[Theorem 1.2]{KR21}), we conclude that $L$ is indeed $\Lring$-elementarily equivalent to a perfectoid field. \item Let $(L,v)$ be perfectoid, and let $(L,v)^\mathcal{U}$ be any nonprincipal ultrapower.
-By \cite[Main Theorem]{JK25}, $L^\mathcal{U}$ admits a nontrivial tame valuation with divisible value group of residue characteristic $p>0$, as desired. $\Box$ \end{enumerate} \end{pen}
+We first prove the following characterization, which is implicit in \cite{JK25}: \begin{prop} Let $L$ be any field. \begin{enumerate} \item If $L$ admits a nontrivial tame valuation with divisible value group and residue characteristic $p>0$, then $L$ is $\Lring$-elementarily equivalent to a field admitting a non-trivial perfectoid valuation of residue characteristic $p>0$. \item Conversely, if $L$ admits a non-trivial perfectoid valuation of residue characteristic $p>0$, it is $\Lring$-elementarily equivalent to a field admitting a non-trivial tame valuation with divisible value group and residue characteristic $p>0$. \end{enumerate} \end{prop} \begin{pen} \begin{enumerate} \item Assume that $L$ admits a nontrivial tame henselian valuation $v$ with divisible value group and residue characteristic $p>0$.
+By Lemma \ref{lem-rk1}, there is some $(M,w)\equiv (L,v)$ such that $wM \leq \mathbb{R}$.
+Since completions are immediate extensions and the completion of a rank-$1$ tame field is again tame, by \cite{Kuh16}), we obtain $(M',w')\coloneqq \widehat{(M,w)}\succeq (M,w) \equiv (L,v)$.
+Since $\Oo_{w'}/(p)$ is semiperfect by \cite[Theorem 1.2]{KR21}), $(M',w')$ is perfectoid.
+Thus, $(L,w)$ is $\Lval$-elementarily equivalent to the perfectoid field $(M',w')$, and so $L$ is in particular $\Lring$-elementarily equivalent to $M'$, which admits a non-trivial perfectoid valuation of residue characteristic $p>0$. \item Let $(L,v)$ be perfectoid, and let $(L,v)^\mathcal{U}$ be any nonprincipal ultrapower.
+Choose any $\varpi \in \mathfrak{m}_v\setminus \{0\}$, and let $w$ denote the coarsest coarsening of $v^\mathcal{U}$ with $w(\varpi)>0$, i.e., $\mathcal{O}_w = \mathcal{O}_{v^\mathcal{U}}[1/\varpi]$.
+Note that, by $\aleph_1$-saturation of $L^\mathcal{U}$, $w$ is necessarily non-trivial.
+By \cite[Main Theorem (I)]{JK25}, all finite extensions of $(L^\mathcal{U},w)$ are unramified, which precisely means that $w$ a tame valuation with divisible value group of residue characteristic $p>0$.
+This finishes the proof, as by construction $L \equiv L^\mathcal{U}$ as $\Lring$-structures. $\Box$ \end{enumerate} \end{pen}

+We now apply the above to give our first characterization of the $\Lring$-elementary class generated by all fields admitting a perfectoid valuation of residue characteristic $p>0$.
 In \cite{AJ15}, fields $\Lring$-elementarily equivalent to fields admitting nontrivial tame valuations with divisible value group were called \emph{t-henselian of divisible tame type}.

 \begin{remark} The class of fields